apache/logging-log4cxx/README.md

 Apache Log4cxx is a logging framework for C++.

-For answers to such questions as "What is logging?", "What should a logging framework do?' and
+For answers to such questions as "What is logging?", "What should a logging framework do?" and
 "How to do logging properly?"
 refer to the [logging overview page](https://logging.apache.org/what-is-logging.html).